-Radish sambar step-by-step recipe with photos.
+Radish sambar step-by-step recipe with video and photos.

 Sambar is a staple in my kitchen.
 Sambar is called ‘huli’ in Kannada.
 Either sambar or rasam will be on my menu at least 5 times a week and we never get tired of it.
 While I always make rasam with tomatoes, sambar can be made with different vegetables and greens.
 In this recipe, I have used radish or mullangi.
 Radish sambar or mullangi huli is a delight for anyone who loves a bowl of warm dal.
 Freshly roasted spices make it so aromatic and inviting.

 I always cut the radishes into roundels (small discs) and do not dice them.
 I have no idea why, but that’s exactly how I have been eating them all my life.
 I have never seen my mom dice them too.
 Once the husband made radish sambar and diced the radishes instead of cutting them into discs.
 This made my daughter very upset.
 While the love for mullangi huli didn’t let her stop from eating it, she was visibly upset as the radishes were not cut into discs.
 I wonder what magic it adds to the dish!

 Radish: Radish/muli/moolangi is the vegetable used to make this sambar can be made with any green leafy vegetables.
 Here, I am using spinach/palak.

 Toor dal: Sambar is made with toor dal/pigeon pea.